Prime Minister of Sweden: History

 Until 1974, the executive authority in Sweden had been exercised through the King in Council.
 Constitutional reform provided a new Instrument of Government which de jure established the parliamentary system and created a cabinet government with constitutional powers not derived from the Crown.
 At the same time, it stripped the monarchy of even nominal political powers, making the cabinet the country's executive authority in both name and in fact.
+This codified a number of practices dating from the definitive establishment of parliamentary government in 1917.

 Duties

 The Instrument of Government requires that the prime minister appoint a member of the cabinet as Deputy Prime Minister, to perform the duties of the prime minister if the prime minister cannot.
 However, if a deputy prime minister is absent or has not been appointed, the senior minister in the cabinet becomes acting head of government.
 If more than one minister has equal tenure, the eldest assumes the position (see Swedish governmental line of succession for the present governmental line of succession).

 Constitutionally, the prime minister's position is stronger than that of his or her counterparts in Denmark and Norway.
 Since 1975, the prime minister has been both de jure and de facto chief executive, with powers and duties specifically enumerated in the Instrument of Government.
 In the two neighboring Scandinavian monarchies, the monarch is the nominal chief executive, but is bound by convention to act on the advice of the ministers.
 However, the so-called Torekov Compromise reached in 1971 by the major political parties, codified with the Instrument of Government that went into effect in 1975, stripped the Swedish monarch of even a nominal role in governmental affairs, thus codifying actual practices that had been in place since the definitive establishment of parliamentary government in 1917.